welcome to collage new music!

 Edward M. Pickman Concert Hall at the Longy School of Music of Bard College

 27 Garden Street

 Catherine French, violin, and Christopher Oldfather, piano

 About the Program

 The season closes season closes with a program that nestles four compact works that are new to our audience among pithy and beloved works of Donald Sur, music that is at turns whacky, heartbreaking, exhilarating, and bizarre.
-The program brings Eric Chasalow’s mercurial and jazzy Flute Concerto, as well as two world premieres: a new piece by Collage’s ’16-17 Fellow and NEC doctoral composition student Yi Yiing Chen, and Peter Child’s Elegy (with rabbit).
+The program brings Eric Chasalow’s mercurial and jazzy Flute Concerto, as well as a US premiere: Peter Child’s Elegy (with rabbit).
 Peter composed this mysteriously titled piece in memory of his father, deeply embedding into it the popular World War II song “Run, Rabbit, Run,” which his father, an RAF veteran, loved to sing throughout his lifetime.
 At the close, hero and antihero meet in Eric Moe’s hilarious Superhero and Donald Sur’s take on “Tea for Two,” an uncanny homage to King Kong.

 Click here for ticket information.